Wireless powering efficiency of deep-body implantable devices: Efficiency Assessment Using a Physically Realizable Model

-In this configuration, the two main transmitter parameters that can be changed to achieve the maximum wireless power transfer efficiency are the buffer thickness $d$ and its permittivity $\varepsilon_r^b$.
+In this configuration, the two main transmitter parameters that can be changed to achieve the maximum WPT efficiency are the buffer thickness $d$ and its permittivity $\varepsilon_r^b$.
 Therefore, a parametric analysis was carried out for both parameters within the ranges: $1 \leq d \leq 50$ mm and $1 \leq \varepsilon_r^b \leq 80$.
-Furthermore, the lower and upper bounds for $\varepsilon_r^b$ were chosen so that this range comprises the permittivities of all nine tissues in the frequency spam from 100 MHz to 5 GHz.
+Furthermore, the lower and upper bounds for $\varepsilon_r^b$ were chosen so that this range comprises the permittivities of all nine tissues in the frequency range from 100 MHz to 5 GHz.
 Consequently, the effective permittivity for this pectoral region is also in the chosen interval.

 The operating frequency must be chosen and fixed to carry out this parametric study.
 Based on the results shown in Fig. \ref{fig4}, the maximum theoretical WPT efficiency for a deep-implanted pacemaker charged by an electric source transmitter is achieved at the frequency of 1.74 GHz.
 Considering the frequency bands allocated for Industrial, Scientific, and Medical (ISM) usage, the closest band to the optimal frequency is centered at 2.45 GHz.
 Henceforward, this is the frequency chosen for all following analysis, and the transmitter length $L$ was set as $\lambda/2$ at this frequency in free space.